Lower Park Times - News and Photos

 She also bought a CD player when she got there, so that she could teach them some the Pop Connection songs!!

-Find out much more, read Gerry's letters from Uganda and see great photos by clicking HERE.
+Read letters from Uganda and see great photos from Gerry's visit, a year later in 2012, by clicking HERE.

 The highly successful trip was designed to promote co-operation, co-ordination and compromise - all vital skills that will continue to bond the group together during their last year at primary school.